 "My time with the MCSW was invaluable.
 It gave me the opportunity to see what the inner workings of a commission are and to do so alongside other young women who are equally as passionate about women’s rights as I am.
 Because of this internship, I am now more confident than ever that I want to be involved in some capacity with advocating on behalf of women in the future."

 "The MCSW provides its interns with eye-opening and hands-on experience with the legislative process.
 During my internship, I was able to attend multiple hearings on our sponsored bills; most notably, I witnessed the enactment of one of our priority pieces of legislation, the Pregnant Workers Fairness Act (H3680).
-I also gained valuable legislative research skills, as one of my main projects for the summer was to research and draft testimony for An Act Establishing Just Schedules for Employees (H3144).
-The work I have done at the Commission has given me invaluable skills that I will certainly use in my future career and, throughout my time here, my passion for women’s issues has only grown stronger."
+I also gained valuable legislative research skills, as one of my main projects for the summer was to research and draft testimony for An Act Establishing Just Schedules for Employees (H3144)."